by Jeff Lindsay for JeffLindsay.com

 In conclusion, school districts should make sure that new programs have been proven effective in objective controlled studies before they throw them at our students.
 Block scheduling might be an interesting experiment for school officials, but students don't have a time machine to go back when the experiment fails.
 I challenge school districts to show with controlled, longitudinal studies that block scheduling is better than normal scheduling for educating students.

 Education Policy Analysis Archives, an online peer-reviewed education journal, has featured a couple of articles on the block where sample size may be an important issue.
-For example, Charles W. Lewis et al. published "The Effects of Full and Alternative Day Block Scheduling on Language Arts and Science Achievement in a Junior High School" in Education Policy Analysis Archives, Vol. 11, No. 41, November 11, 2003, available online.
+For example, Charles W. Lewis et al. published "The Effects of Full and Alternative Day Block Scheduling on Language Arts and Science Achievement in a Junior High School" in Education Policy Analysis Archives, Vol. 11, No. 41, November 11, 2003.
 This study appears to provide impressive support for block scheduling.
 The abstract follows:

 The effects of a full (4 X 4) block scheduling program and an alternate day (AB) block scheduling program in a junior high school were under investigation in this study through the use of an ex post facto, matched sampling design.
 Measures investigated were standardized achievement tests in science and language arts.
 Both forms of block scheduling had been in place for several years, and one teacher in science and one teacher in language arts had taught students under both forms of scheduling.
 Because the sampling designs and analyses were different for the science and the language arts areas, two studies are reported here--each examining the effects of 4 x 4, AB, and traditional scheduling with attribute variables of gender and student skill levels in each analysis.
 Results consistently show students in both forms of block scheduling outperforming students in traditional scheduling, and that AB block scheduling has the largest positive impact on low-achieving students. [emphasis mine]The study sounds like a boon for block scheduling advocates, until you read the details and realize that the authors are comparing block students from a single teacher in a single school with allegedly similar students in another single school in the same town.
 In some cases, conclusions are drawn by comparing two subgroups of about 20 students each.
 Have they shown that the block improved education, or just demonstrated that there was a good teacher somewhere in Colorado teaching under the block?
 Unfortunately, in spite of the heavy statistical language in the publication, the microscopic scope of the work and the limiting assumptions that had to be made give it no more than anecdotal value in addressing the efficacy of the block.